gocheaphosting/easy-paypal-lte/readme.txt

 12. *Additional Tools*: The *Pro* version also gives you a bunch of tools (php example files) that can help you migrate your existing sales data or product definitions.
 13. *Data Migration*: Using this *Pro* tool, your database tables can be automatically upgraded to the later version without losing your sales info and other settings.
 14. *DB Backup*: The *Pro* version has an option to generate a backup of your sales info to download to a safe location.
 15. *DB Restore*: It also provides a means to restore (of course) a previously backed up data file, overwriting (or appending to, as you wish) the existing sales info.
-(WIP)
 16. *Security Audit*: The *Pro* version provides you with a tool to check your settings and installation for possible security issues.
 17. *Product Updates*: Your customers can initiate product update checks.
 If the version they purchased is older than the current version on your shop, they can download the latest version.
 Bu default, the first update is provided free of cost, and the subsequent ones are chargeable at $0.95.
 In later versions, this update policy will be configurable on a product-by-product basis.
-18. *Upgradeable Products*: You can define products that are upgradeable.
-For instance, you can sell a short eBook at an introductory price.
-If your buyer likes it, he has the option of buying the full book by paying the difference.
-(WIP)

 Do you have multiple web sites selling digital products?
 Would you like to consolidate and manage your sales in one central location?
 Then the Stand-Alone version of this package may be more appropriate.
 The [Pro Version](http://buy.thulasidas.com/ezpaypal-pro "Get Easy PayPal Pro for $9.95") of the standalone package (which can consolidate sales from multiple websites on a server) gives you all the features listed above and more.
+The standalone version also is available for purchase in the [Lite form](http://buy.thulasidas.com/ezpaypal "Get ezPayPal for $4.95").

 = Optional Packages =